theyluvpapa/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists is a script that lists all files, including hidden files, in the current directory then the parent directory then the /boot directory in long format.
-12-file_type is a script that prints the type of file named iamafile 13-symbolic_link creates a symbolic link to /bin/ls name __ls__
+12-file_type is a script that prints the type of file named iamafile 13-symbolic_link creates a symbolic link to /bin/ls name __ls__ 14-copy_html is a script that copies html files...